Joy in the Wilderness: Finding Steadfast Hope When Life Feels Like One Long Delay

 Ever had one of those seasons where you feel like you’re on top of the world?
 I have.
-Everything is clicking, doors are opening, and my prayers are being answered left and right!
+Everything was clicking, doors were opening, and my prayers were being answered left and right!

 But then there are those other seasons.
 The long, hard, stretching seasons.
 The ones that feel like one valley after another, one loss after another, one “almost” that turns into “not quite.”

-As a single woman, sometimes, those valleys feel like they just won’t end.
+As a single woman, sometimes, I have felt like the valley of my singleness will never end.
 I know what it’s like to watch friend after friend get married.
 Maybe you’ve been there too.

-You celebrate baby showers, engagements, anniversaries, and milestones.
 You don’t let that discourage you!
-Instead, you continue to date with hope — real hope — only to run face-first into red flags, ghosting, or men who want your body but not your heart.
-Le sigh 😮💨
+Instead, you continue to date with hope, real hope, only to run face-first into red flags, ghosting, or men who want your body but not your heart.
+Insert a loud sigh here…

-Sometimes, even the “Christian” men lie to your face, make promises they never intend to keep, or propose with their lips what they have ZERO intention of backing up with their lives.
-And did I mentioned they can quote scripture with the best of them???
+Sometimes, even men who identify as Christians, and go to church, will lie to your face, make promises they never intend to keep, or propose with their lips what they have ZERO intention of backing up with their lives.
+And did I mention they can quote scripture with the best of them???
+Ask me how I know…

 When that’s your story for years, or maybe even decades, it can start to feel like certain things will never happen for you.